Television in South Africa: Early developments

-On 7 September 1928, The Star reported on the arrival of the first television experiments in South Africa.
+On 7 September 1928, The Star reported on the arrival of the first television experiments in South Africa, with the participation of John Logie Baird, who was negotiating an arrangement with the Schlesinger organisation to market sets.
 The service would start in Johannesburg by the end of the year and would subsequently expand to other South African cities over time.
 The first demonstration took place on 22 August 1929, being limited to members of the South African Association for the Advancement of Science (SAAAS) at the engineering laboratory of the South African College in Cape Town.
 Initial pictures were of poor quality and plagued by interference.
 A second test was conducted at the Empire Exhibition in Johannesburg in 1936.
 These initial experiments were seen with skepticism, with the 1936 demonstration showing concerns that television could be used for voyeurism.